declan91/learn-go/Data Types.md

 # Default Value(Zero value)

 	int 0
 	string ""
 	bool false
 	float64 0
 	pointer nil
 	time.Time 0001-01-01 00:00:00 +0000 UTC

 # Variables Declaration

-  var num int -- declaration, use this when the initial value is unknown at the time of declaration.
+declaration, use this when the initial value is unknown at the time of declaration:

+	var num int

-  num := 1 -- short declaration, use this when the value is known, can not be used in package scoped variable declaration.
-           -- equvilent to "var num int = 1"
+short declaration, use this when the value is known, can not be used in package scoped variable declaration, equvilent to "var num int = 1":

+	num := 1

-  _ = num -- blank identifier, use to avoid un-used variable error
+blank identifier, use to avoid un-used variable error:

+	_ = num

 ## multi declaration
 same type: